IgorMinar/directives-workshop/src/attribute_directives/exercise/README.md

-You don't need to spend time on DOM-positioning logic - there is an utility function - `calculatePosition(hostEl, elToPosition, placement)` - that can position a DOM element in relation to another one.
+You don't need to spend time on DOM-positioning logic - there is an utility function - `calculatePosition(hostEl, elToPosition, placement)` - that can position a DOM element in relation to another one (`/lib/positioning.js`).
 Check its jsDoc for more details.

 ## Bootstrap CSS